Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 + *oidc.tf* - establishes OIDC trust relationship between AWS and GitHub.
 Only allowed for owner and repo set in variables.
 + *iam-gh_actions_role.tf* - grants FullAccess to core AWS Services to the role used for GitHub Actions OIDC.
 + *s3.tf* - Handles creation of s3 bucket for shared tf state.
++ *dynamodb.tf* - Handles creation of DynamoDB for tf locking.
-+ *vpc.tf* - Handles creation of VPC, subnets, IG, and routing
++ *vpc.tf* - Handles creation of VPC, subnets, IG, and base routing
++ *pub-sg.tf* - Handles creation of Security Group for Public Subnets
++ *priv-sg.tf* - Handles creation of Security Group for Private Subnets
++ *ec2.tf* - Handles creation of underlying EC2 instances and associated routing for Nat Gateway.
+  + **Block Comment out this file to tear-down EC2 instances and budget 750 free-tier hours (handled on local, not in repo)**

 ## GitHub Actions Files